jjz17/Tennis-Match-Outcome-Prediction/README.md

 .
 \
 \
-After downloading the data, I needed to clean it up so that it was usable for our model.
+After downloading the data, I needed to clean it up so that it was usable for the model.
 I made the following changes and created the following variables:

 * Removed matches from Wimbledon's Final Round Qualifying (they have different rules)